openalloc/openalloc.github.io/Content/FlowAllocator.md

 anchor: app
 ---

-*** IMPORTANT NOTE as of August 2022, FlowAllocator is open source.
+*** IMPORTANT NOTE as of August 2022, FlowAllocator is open source, licensed with MPL-2.0.
 All ‘Investor’ features that were formerly an in-app purchase are now available to all users. ***

 <img align="right" src="../images/allocator_icon.png" width="128" height="128"/>
 # Welcome to FlowAllocator